 It takes place in Big Spring International Park and attendees can sip as much wine as they’d like whilst listening to top local musicians.

 May 9, 2020 at 5:30pm to 8:30pm at Birmingham Zoo, Birmingham AL

 Attendees get to travel to all corners of the globe with the best wine and beer that are specific to certain regions.
-There will be food for sale from some of the city’s best restaurants and you’ll get to enjoy music from local musicians too.
+This wine and food fest features food for sale from some of the city’s best restaurants and you’ll get to enjoy music from local musicians too.

 January 17 & 18, 2020 in Anchorage, AK

 A fun two-day event filled with tasting great beers and barley wines from Alaska brewers and national standouts, while also enjoying food samples, music, dancing and other entertainment.
-The festival supports two local charities; American Diabetes Association, Alaska Lions Club and is well worth putting in your calendar.
+The food and wine festival supports two local charities; American Diabetes Association, Alaska Lions Club and is well worth putting in your calendar.

 May 15-17, 2020, at Railroad Avenue Park, Willcox, AZ